jeanymoonlite/Infinite-Odyssey-Party-Manager/README.md

 campaigns.
 You're able to create characters, arrange them into named parties, roll dice, and easily track character HP.
 Commands are short and sweet to provide and quick and seamless experience.

-Use the `help` command if you need help on how to do something
+Use the `help` command if you need help on how to do something.

 # Requirements
 In order to run this program, you'll need to install the Java 11 (or higher) SDK.